Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery: Architecture

-The role of this process is to perform action babbling around the object located in the scene (Fig. \ref{fig:act}).
-During exploration, the module generates two poses ($x_1$,$y_1$) and ($x_{goal}$,$y_{goal}$) that the end-effector will go through from a resting position ($x_{start}$,$y_{start}$).
+The role of this process is to perform action babbling around the object located in the scene (Fig. \ref{fig:general}).
+During exploration, the module generates two poses ($x_1$,$y_1$) and ($x_{goal}$,$y_{goal}$) through which the end effector will go from a resting position ($x_{start}$,$y_{start}$).
 In this work, the \textit{z} dimension is fixed at one centimeter above the table for a generated pose.
-The robot records the end-effector position from the resting pose until reaching the second pose and creates a DMP if it leads to the discovery of a new stimuli.
-While learning a skill (exploitation), the robot activates the DMP parameters of a goal and only needs to create a single pose.
+The robot records the end effector position from the resting pose until reaching the second pose and creates a DMP if it leads to the discovery of a new stimulus.
+During goal learning, the robot activates the DMP parameters of a goal and only needs to generate a single pose.

-Related to the neural fields flow, a peak of activation emerges within the position object NF when an object is in the camera field of view.
-This neural field along with the other two dimensional fields present in the module are representing the \textit{x} and \textit{y} position of the object in the robot space.
+Regarding object perception, a filter based on the selected object is applied (i.e., from the habituation component).
+After a transformation to align the image to the robot space coordinate system, the filtered image serves as input to the position object NF (Fig. \ref{fig:action_nf}-left).
 Then, we apply a specific convolution between the position object output and the action formation NF.
-The result of this convolution serves as inhibition to create poses necessary for the DMP creation/activation.
-The input to the action formation NF can be seen as a reversed Mexican-hat shape centered at the object location (see Fig. \ref{fig:action_nf}.
+The result of this convolution then serves as an inhibition to action formation NF for the action babbling behavior (see Fig. \ref{fig:action_nf}-center).